 a. the acceptance of the Executive Committee’s annual reports

 b. the election and approval of the Executive Committee

 c. the dismissal of Executive Committee members

-d. the approval of the budget resolved by the Executive Committee and presented by the Secretary
+d. the approval of the budget resolved by the Executive Committee and presented by the Treasurer

 e. modification to the Statutes